alttch/eva3/doc/virtual.rst

 Errors and delays simulation
 ----------------------------

-For the unit, simulation of action failures may be set up as follows:
+Simulation of action failures for the unit may be set up as follows:

-* ./xc/evirtual unit unit1 as - after the the action is called, the virtual unit changes its status normally
+* ./xc/evirtual unit unit1 as - after the action is called, the virtual unit changes its status normally
 * ./xc/evirtual unit unit1 is - does not change its status and does not report an error
 * ./xc/evirtual unit unit1 av - changes its value normally